mnk400/viral-diseases-simulator/README.md

 ![Build Status](https://github.com/mnk400/virussim/workflows/Build%20Status/badge.svg)

-This is a virus simulation system built as the semester project of INFO6205 FALL 2020.
+This is a virus simulation system built as the semester project of INFO6205 for fall 2020.

 #
 <p align="center">